Give Now for node

 Our required summer internship allows students to apply their knowledge to significant problems in the public, private, or non-profit sectors while developing and enhancing skills in their policy area of interest.

 The Ford School has developed a substantial network of agencies and organizations that have hosted interns and employed graduates.
-We have established internship partnerships with the Detroit Mayor’s Office, the Michigan Governor’s Office, the U.S. Department of Health and Human Services, the U.S. Environmental Protection Agency, and many other local, state, and national organizations.
+We have established internship partnerships with the Detroit Mayor’s Office, the Michigan Governor’s Office, Human Rights First, CARE, and many other local, state, and national organizations.

 How do our students secure internships?